-Our Translation Spanish Original - From Prolope
+Our Translation Spanish Original - From Prolope The Comedia in Context

 Lope de Vega’s Women and Servants (Mujeres y criados, c.
 1613-14) depicts a sophisticated urban culture of self-fashioning and social mobility, as the titular figures outsmart fathers and masters to marry those they love.
-Recently rediscovered in an overlooked 17th-century manuscript in Madrid’s Biblioteca Nacional,1 the comedia emerges from its 400-year sleep with a remarkable freshness: it presents a world of suave dissimulation and accommodation, where creaky notions of honor and vengeance have virtually no place.
+Recently rediscovered in an overlooked 17th-century manuscript in Madrid’s Biblioteca Nacional, the comedia emerges from its 400-year sleep with a remarkable freshness: it presents a world of suave dissimulation and accommodation, where creaky notions of honor and vengeance have virtually no place.
 Full protagonists of their own stories, women and servants take control of their fates despite their assigned roles in a patriarchal and hierarchical society.

 Set in Madrid, Women and Servants tells the story of Luciana and Violante, the two daughters of the gentleman Florencio.
 The young women are in love with Teodoro and Claridán, secretary and valet, respectively, to Count Próspero.
 As the play opens, the Count decides to pursue Luciana.
 At the same time, Florencio’s friend Emiliano proposes that Violante should marry his eligible son, Don Pedro.
 Presented with favorable alliances they do not want, the two sisters must manipulate the action to favor instead the men they love.
 Violante uses her wit and rhetorical prowess to demolish Don Pedro’s pretensions, while Luciana concocts an elaborate plot in which almost all the characters find themselves entangled.
 Meanwhile, a subplot follows the loves and jealousies of the servants Inés, Lope, and Mars.